FreeRADIUS/wiki.freeradius.org/guide/SQL-HOWTO-for-freeradius-3.x-on-Debian-Ubuntu.md

       sql2
     }

-Note that if FreeRadius fails over to the second MySQL server and tries to update the accounting table (radacct), nasty things might possibly happen to your replication setup and database integrity as the first MySQL server won't have got the updates...
+Note that if FreeRADIUS fails over to the second MySQL server and tries to update the accounting table (radacct), nasty things might possibly happen to your replication setup and database integrity as the first MySQL server won't have got the updates...

 ##Troubleshooting##
-If you think freeradius doesn't correctly process the sql authentication, accounting, etc. enable the query logging by uncommenting the `logfile = ...` line in the sql module and make sure that the user the radius server at has write permissions on that file.
+If you think FreeRADIUS doesn't correctly process the sql authentication, accounting, etc. enable the query logging by uncommenting the `logfile = ...` line in the sql module and make sure that the user the radius server at has write permissions on that file.
 After restarting the radius server the sql queries should be written to that file.
 If it still isn't working use radiusd -X to look for error messages.

 ##See also##